polylogyx/platform-docs/06_Queries_and_packs/Readme.md

 Perform these steps to define and run a live query:
 1. Access the web interface for the server.

-2. Navigate to SOC Operations > Live Queries.
+2. Navigate to Live Queries.

       ![select_live_query](../images/select_live_query.png)